ska-telescope/ska-sdp-spectral-line-imaging/DEVELOPMENT.md

 ## Making a release

+### Pre-requisites

+1. Make sure that pipeline runs end to end in a distributed setup (e.g. local containerized dask workers, HPC system, or cloud).

+1. Please visit SKA's google cloud bucket, and update the dataset (processing set, config, model images) if required.
+This is a must if new version has breaking changes in the config.

+### Release guidelines

 We follow the guidelines for a release given [on this page](https://developer.skatelescope.org/en/latest/tutorial/release-management/automate-release-process.html#how-to-make-a-release).

 Following steps are simplified, and specific for this repository: